Xinfengjiang Reservoir: History

 Guangdong is located in an area of Humid subtropical climate and is full of water resources.
 Before 1958, the Xinfengjiang River was an important transport line in Heyuan and Xinfeng.

-Xinfengjiang Reservoir was founded in July, 1958 for preventing flood, regulating the river height and the shipping, irrigating farms etc., and completed in 1969.
+Xinfengjiang Reservoir was founded in July 1958 for preventing flood, regulating the river height and the shipping, irrigating farms etc., and completed in 1969.
 At the time when it was built by the order of the local government, 6 towns and many villages were flooded.
 Thousands of local residents had to settle in other regions, such as the higher land in Heyuan (it was a county at that time), Xinfeng, Longmen, Boluo, and so on.
 It was estimated that about 94,311 out-migrated and 15,524 were forced to move to the undisturbed mountains.
 The wealthiest area in former Heyuan County might be covered by water forever.

 In 1984, the Guangdong government allowed the lake to be a tourist attraction.
 It became a national park in 1993, the name "Wanlü Lake" was put forward to then.

 Water Supply

 Xinfengjiang Reservoir has been used to supply clear drinkable water to Heyuan since the time it was built.
 However, to prevent water pollution, the local industry was limited.
 In 2006, 6 members of parliament put forward a motion that Heyuan people are below the poverty line and wish to provide the wealthier Pearl River Delta with clear water.
 They held the belief that through selling water, the local residents' income may be improved.
 Then, there was a heated discussion among the public.
 Some specialists proof the project's possibility.
 In February 2010, Xiaohua Liu, the mayor of Heyuan revealed that the project was passed, and the agreement between Heyuan and the seeking water cities was signed.
-"Through the piping system, Heyuan is able to supply 0.2 km² clear water to Shenzhen and 0.1 km² to Guangzhou every year", Liu said.
+"Through the piping system, Heyuan is able to supply 0.2 km^{2} clear water to Shenzhen and 0.1 km^{2} to Guangzhou every year", Liu said.